72% NTSC or 99% sRGB vs 95% DCI-P3: Best TV Color Gamut?

 If you have visited my article on wide color gamut, then you might be curious to know how the color gamut of a TV is defined.

 There must be some parameter or standard which should describe the color gamut of a particular TV.
-It should provide concrete information about which and how many colors a TV is capable of displaying.

 In this article, we will discuss about the various types of color gamut and will finally figure out which is the best color gamut for your TV.